react-dnd/react-dnd/packages/documentation/markdown/docs/01 Top Level API/DndContext.md

 _New to React DnD?
 [Read the overview](/docs/overview) before jumping into the docs._

-# DragDropContextProvider
+# DndProvider

-As an alternative to the DragDropContext, you can use the DragDropContextProvider element to set up React DnD for your application.
-Similar to the DragDropContext, this may be injected with a backend via the `backend` prop, but it also can be injected with a `window` object.
+The DndProvider component provides React-DnD capabilities to your application.
+This must be injected with a backend via the `backend` prop, but it may can be injected with a `window` object.

 ### Usage